-Staying in the home they love is an important consideration as our loved ones get older.
-It doesn’t always feel feasible that they’ll be able to stay in their homes for longer.
+It doesn’t always feel feasible that your mum or dad will be able to stay at home as their condition becomes more difficult.
 But with some minor adaptations and the help of a home improvement agency, it’s more than possible.

-From minor adjustments, such as a hand rail, to more extensive improvements, such a stair or bath lift, you’re able to make all types of home safer.
-Once you’ve got improvements in place, you should think about home care options.
-Live-in care can provide added safety and reassurance.
+From minor adjustments, such as a hand rail, to more extensive improvements, such a stair or bath lift, you’ll be able to make home into a suitably safe environment – ready for live-in care.

 Small adaptations to make life easier